 Historic Plaster Conservation Limited is proud of its “No Lost Time Injury” safety record.

 Our conservation products are all VOC free and are the wise choice for sustainability and green building compliance.
-By preserving existing building fabric we endorse the statement that “The greenest building is the one that is already built.” – architect Carl Elefante.
+By preserving the existing building fabric, we endorse the statement that “The greenest building is the one that is already built.” – architect Carl Elefante.